sigmacomputing/sigmaquickstarts/site/sigmaguides/src/embedding_8_version_tagging/embedding_8_version_tagging.md

 <img src="assets/vt30.png" width="500"/>

-We need to make a change to also pass the tag to Sigma at runtime.
+We need to make a change to also pass the tag to Sigma (and add it to the URL) at runtime.
 We do that but adding a section to `server.js` to set the value and then appending that value to the URL that is constructed prior to send.

 <aside class="negative">
 <strong>NOTE:</strong><br> In the string `/tag/Development` the work "Development" should match a Tag that exists in Sigma.
 We will use this to inform the embed which tagged version to use later.
 The specific Workbook version number will also be passed in the API call, but is not part of the URL string.